 The waiting period for a pre-existing condition may not go beyond 6-months.

 These pre-existing condition waiting periods only apply to Medigap policies.
 Medicare Advantage plans don’t have a waiting period.

 However, Medicare Advantage plans generally have higher out of pocket costs since the premiums are so low.
 With insurance, you either pay a little before you need the service or a lot when you need the service.

 It’s either higher premiums and lower out of pocket costs or lower premiums and much higher out of pocket costs.

 Understanding the Waiting Period for a Pre-Existing Condition

 Federal law allows insurers to refuse to cover pre-existing conditions for the first six months of coverage.
-This six-month waiting period is the “lookback period”; it allows insurers to delay coverage for health conditions you sought treatment for prior to applying.
+This six-month waiting period is the “lookback period”; it allows insurers to delay coverage for health conditions you sought treatment prior to applying.